frank-mejia/youtube-live/README.md

 # youtube-live

-Youtube-live is a real time stream application that uses the YoutubeAPI to all /ow users to search for videos without having to ever press enter/ submit the form.
+Youtube-live is a real time stream application that uses the YoutubeAPI to allow users to search for videos without having to ever press enter/ submit the form.